-- 20.1 The following guidelines supersede Sections 3 and 4 of Rule 25, Grievance Procedure, of the City's Personnel Rules and Regulations. - 20.2 Definition A "grievance" is a formal, written allegation by a grievant that he/she has been adversely affected in the terms and conditions of his or her employment by violation, misinterpretation or misapplication of the specific provisions of the Memorandum of Understanding and/or provisions of the Personnel Rules and Regulations.
+20.1 The following guidelines supersede Sections 3 and 4 of Rule 25, Grievance Procedure, of the City's Personnel Rules and Regulations.

+20.2 DEFINITION - A "grievance" is a formal, written allegation by a grievant that he/she has been adversely affected in the terms and conditions of his or her employment by violation, misinterpretation or misapplication of the specific provisions of the Memorandum of Understanding and/or provisions of the Personnel Rules and Regulations.
 Other matters for which a special method of review is provided by law, ordinance, resolution, or by administrative regulations and procedures of the City, are not within the scope of this procedure.
-This procedure is not to be used in lieu of the Discipline Appeals Procedure.

-20.3 Procedure
+20.3 PROCEDURE